patrickfrey/mewa/doc/faq.md

 };
 ```
 For the first example we need more than one tree traversal each of implementing only a subset of functions.
 I did not figure out yet how it would be the best to support multiple tree traversals.
 But I am sure that the problem does not blow up the framework of _Mewa_.
-You need two traversals, one restricted on type and variable declarations first and a second complate one as it is defined now.
+You need two traversals, one restricted on type and variable declarations first and a second complete one as it is defined now.

 _We leave this question as TODO_.